 As far as we can tell there are no living descendants of Richard Dennison Cumberland.
 His grandson Richard Dennison Jones has been found on the 1861 census, on the 1871 census and on the 1881 census.
 Below the death notice of George’s common law wife Elizabeth.

-To view the recently acquired watercolours by George Cumberland (five pages in pdf) please click here. (<— a large file of 21.35MB).
+To view five watercolours by George Cumberland (five pages in pdf) please click here. (<— a large file of 21.35MB).